 Tamer Hodgson, Governance & Compliance Manager, DPO

 Tamer joined the Trust in September 2018 when the St Thérèse of Lisieux Catholic Multi academy Trust was formed.
 As Governance and Compliance Manager, Tamer’s role within the Executive Team is to ensure legal and regulatory compliance across the Trust.
-Tamer is the Company Secretary, Data Protection Officer, Complaints Co-Ordinator and ensures good governance across the CMAT working closely with all stakeholders including the Board of Directors, Local Governing Bodies and Headteachers.
+Tamer is the Company Secretary, Data Protection Officer, Complaints Co-Ordinator, PA to the CEO and ensures good governance across the CMAT working closely with all stakeholders including the Board of Directors, Local Governing Bodies and Headteachers.

 Tamer has an MBA, 1st Class BA (Hons) Business Management Degree, CIPD Level 5 Diploma and a background in Accounts and Office Management.